HOME MEDICINE CABINET

-Home medicine cabinet in your phone — why paper and Excel no longer work
+Home medicine cabinet on your phone — why paper and Excel no longer work

 You open the drawer because your child wakes up with a fever.
-Inside you see a little of everything and, at the same time, nothing.
-A syrup, but you cannot remember whose.
+Inside you find a bit of everything and, at the same time, nothing.
+Syrup, but you cannot remember who it was for.
 Tablets, but you are not sure they are still within date.
-In your phone notes there is an old list, in Excel there was something written down once, and your partner is out and asks by message what to buy on the way.
-This is the moment when it becomes clear that a home medicine cabinet is no longer just a box with medicines.
+In your phone’s notes there is an old list, something was once written down in Excel, and your partner is out of the house and messages to ask what to buy on the way.
+This is the moment when it becomes clear that a home medicine cabinet is no longer just a box of medicines.
 It is a small safety system at home.
 And if that system lives only in your memory, sooner or later it starts to fall apart.

-Home medicine cabinet in your phone — why paper and Excel no longer work
+Home medicine cabinet on your phone — why paper and Excel no longer work

-If you want to lay a proper foundation first, read the complete guide to a home medicine cabinet and the shorter how to manage a home medicine cabinet piece.
-This article answers a different question: why a drawer with medicines is no longer enough and why more and more families want a home medicine cabinet in their phone.
+If you want to set up the basics properly first, read the complete guide to a home medicine cabinet and the shorter guide on how to manage a home medicine cabinet.
+This article answers a different question: why a drawer of medicines is no longer enough and why more and more families want a home medicine cabinet on their phone.

 What a home medicine cabinet really means today

-A home cabinet used to be simply a place.
+A home medicine cabinet used to be simply a place.
 A box.
 A shelf.
 One corner of a kitchen or bedroom cupboard.
 That is no longer enough, because the problem is not what to buy.
-The problem is whether you even know what you have, where it sits, and who can safely use it.
+The problem is whether you even know what you have, where it is stored and who can safely use it.

-This is where the category described by the phrase “home medicine cabinet in your phone” begins.
+This is where the idea of a “home medicine cabinet on your phone” comes in.
 It is not a digital gadget.
 It is about moving visibility from the drawer into a system you always carry with you.

 From a drawer of medicines to a home safety system

 That is why a home medicine cabinet increasingly works like a system.
-It is supposed to give quick visibility, order and shared information.
+It should provide quick visibility, order and shared information.
 Not to replace a doctor or a pharmacist, but to keep the household from drifting into chaos.

 Why the problem starts with visibility, not with buying